Last Updated August 29, 2020

 - VWS: Our camps use outhouses, port-a-potties, or the outdoors (and we teach proper ways to go to the bathroom outdoors).
 We will require that these facilities be cleaned and disinfected at least at the beginning and end of each day.

-- State Guidelines: Staff are required to conduct a Daily Health Check for each child and staff members upon arrival each day.
+- State Guidelines: Staff are required to conduct a Daily Health Check for each participant and staff members upon arrival each day.

 - VWS: We will use the Daily Health Check protocol described in the state regulations.
 VWS’s designated health officer will: